TheOnlyDeFiSage/one-shot/README.md

 3. **Win or Lose**: You have a 50% chance to double your money
 4. **Build Streaks**: Win consecutive bets to qualify for jackpot rewards
 5. **Stake Tokens**: Stake your tokens to earn passive income from the platform fees
-6. **Support Development**: Use the "Buy me a coffee" button to support ongoing development

 ## 🏗️ Project Structure